-BofA Securities, Inc., a subsidiary of Bank of America, N.A., is one of the Co-Senior Managers for the Fixed Rate Offered Bonds.
-BofA Securities, Inc. also acts as the remarketing agent for other Bonds under the Master Indenture, as described in "PART I-REMARKETING AGENTS."
-Bank of America, N.A. acts as a counterparty to the Authority under certain other Interest Rate Contracts as described in Appendix B-1 hereto and under agreements described in footnote (8) of the audited 2022 financial statements of the Authority attached as Appendix G hereto.
-Bank of America, N.A. is also the provider of certain Liquidity Facilities for other Bonds as described in Appendix B-1 hereto.
+RBC Capital Markets, LLC, a subsidiary of Royal Bank of Canada, is one of the Co-Senior Managers for the Fixed Rate Offered Bonds.
+RBC Capital Markets, LLC also acts as the remarketing agent for other Bonds under the Master Indenture, as described in "PART I-REMARKETING AGENTS."
+Royal Bank of Canada acts as a counterparty to the Authority under certain Interest Rate Contracts as described in Appendix B-1 hereto and under agreements described in footnote (8) of the audited 2022 financial statements of the Authority attached as Appendix G hereto.
+Royal Bank of Canada is also the provider of several Liquidity Facilities for other Bonds as described in Appendix B-1 hereto.